-In my house in addition to speaking Spanish, another way to preserve our Chilean culture is cooking traditional foods.
-One of my favorite snacks growing up was drinking milk with peaches.
+In addition to speaking Spanish in my house, cooking traditional foods is another way to preserve our Chilean culture.
+Growing up, one of my favorite snacks was drinking Leche con Duraznos (milk with peaches).
 In summer, fruit in Chile is abundant and cheap.
-And if you have a yard at home, you probably have a fruit tree growing there.
+And if you have a yard at home, you probably have a fruit tree.

-At my grandparents’ house, they have a large yard with avocados, walnuts, sour cherries, peaches, and apricots trees.
-So it was as simple as going outside, grabbing a fruit and starting to eat.
-My hometown sits amid fields and orchards, it was not uncommon to receive a box of peaches, apricots or strawberries as a gift.
+My grandparents’ house has a large yard with avocados, walnuts, sour cherries, peaches, and apricots trees.
+So it was as simple as going outside, grabbing fruit, and starting to eat.
+My hometown sits amid fields and orchards.
+It was common to receive a box of peaches, apricots, or strawberries as a gift.

 A simple and delicious way to consume all this fruit was with milk.
 Sometimes sweetened with honey, others with sugar.
-My grandmother did not add any spice, but I do from time to time to give it a different touch.
+My grandmother did not add any spice, but I occasionally give it a different touch.
 I love cloves and cinnamon.